Sonia-96/MyStudyNotes/Java&Web/Web.md

    for (let val of array); // iterate through the items in an array
    ```

-2. for loop & while loop are the same with Java
+2. for loop & while loop are the same as Java

    ```javascript
    let x = Math.random().toFixed(2); // x = 0.35, a string!!